apenella/go-ansible/README.md

 The json schema expected from `ansible-playbook` is the defined on https://github.com/ansible/ansible/blob/v2.9.11/lib/ansible/plugins/callback/json.py.

 ## Examples
-Below you could find a simple example of how to use `go-ansbile` but on [examples](https://github.com/apenella/go-ansible/tree/master/examples) folder there are more examples.
+Below you could find an step by step example of how to use `go-ansbile` but on [examples](https://github.com/apenella/go-ansible/tree/master/examples) folder there are more examples.

-When is needed to run an `ansible-playbook` from your Golang application using `go-ansible` package, you must define a `AnsiblePlaybookCmd`,`AnsiblePlaybookOptions`, `AnsiblePlaybookConnectionOptions` as its shown below.
+When is needed to run an `ansible-playbook` from your Golang application using `go-ansible` library, you must define a `AnsiblePlaybookCmd`,`AnsiblePlaybookOptions`, `AnsiblePlaybookConnectionOptions` as its shown below.

 `AnsiblePlaybookConnectionOptions` where is defined how to connect to hosts.
 ```go